OE-FET/customxepr/README.md

 ## Email notifications

 By default, email notifications are sent from 'ss2151@cam.ac.uk' via 'localhost' and most email clients will therefore reject them as spam.
 CustomXepr at the moment provides no way to modify the email settings via the user interface, but you can set them manually in the config file in your home directory: '~/.CustomXepr/CustomXepr.ini'.
-Changes will be appled when restarting CustomXper.
+Changes will be applied when restarting CustomXper.

 By default, the relevant section in the config file reads: